Complete intersections in simplicial toric varieties: Introduction

-It is worth pointing out that Garc\'{\i}a-S\'anchez and Rosales provided in \cite{GR} a theoretical characterization of the property of being a complete intersection in simplicial toric ideals via the so called {\it semigroup gluing}.
-Our approach to the problem of determining complete intersection simplicial toric ideals is different in nature to that of \cite{GR}.
+It is worth pointing out that Fischer, Morris and Shapiro provided in \citep{FMS} a theoretical characterization of the property of being a complete intersection in toric ideals by proving that whenever $\IA$ is a complete intersection, there exist $\mA_1, \mA_2 \subset \mA$ such that $\mA$ is a gluing of $\mA_1$ and $\mA_2$ and both $I_{\mA_1}, I_{\mA_2}$ are complete intersections.
+This result was improved in \cite{GR} for the particular case of simplicial toric ideals.
+Our approach to the problem of determining complete intersection simplicial toric ideals is different in nature to that of \cite{FMS} and \cite{GR}.

-The main achievement of this work is Algorithm CI-simplicial, an algorithm which receives as input $\mA = \{d_1 e_1,\ldots,d_m e_m, a_{m+1},\ldots,a_n\} \subset \N^m$ and returns {\sc True} if the simplicial toric ideal $\IA$ is a complete intersection or {\sc False} otherwise.
-Moreover, whenever $\IA$ is a complete intersection, the algorithm provides without any extra effort a minimal set of $\mA$-homogeneous binomials generating $\IA$.
-This algorithm is based on the application of some new results concerning complete intersection toric ideals to the simplicial case.
+The main achievement of this work is Algorithm CI-simplicial, which receives as input any set $\mA \subset \N^m$ such that $\IA$ is a simplicial toric ideal and returns {\sc True} if $\IA$ is a complete intersection or {\sc False} otherwise.
+Moreover, whenever $\IA$ is a complete intersection, the algorithm provides without any extra effort a minimal set of $\mA$-homogeneous generators of $\IA$.
+This algorithm is based on the application of some new results concerning complete intersection toric ideals, namely Theorems \ref{teoremaReduccion} and \ref{ci-iguales}, to the simplicial case.
 Correctness of Algorithm CI-simplicial is proved in Theorem \ref{algoritmosimplicial}, which is the main result of this paper.

 The structure of the paper is the following.